Amritsar — overview

 Wagah Border Ceremony

-Timing: Daily at sunset — ceremony time varies by season
+Timing: Daily at sunset — time varies by season

 Entry Fee: No entry fee